 We know that compressed deadlines and tight budgets sometimes require a more streamlined service.

-That’s why we’ve developed Ariel Express - our low cost video offering.
+That’s why we’ve developed Express - our low cost video offering.
 Just describe your business, product or service in 155 words, and we’ll create a 60 second video using stock footage, motion graphics and voice over.